RileyPut7/RIleyPut7/CodingExperience.md

 Typing skill is also not a strongsuit but I am constantly pushing and will improve my WPM soon.

-I have taken these following classes.
+I have taken the following classes.

 1. INFOTC 1040 / INTRO PROB SOLVE & PROGR